 A question you might have is why should someone buy a camera with a

-larger image sensor when a a smaller image sensor is less expensive and
+larger image sensor when a smaller image sensor is less expensive and

 would allow a camera with it to be smaller and lighter.
 The answer is

-that a larger image sensor allows a camera to capture images in darker
+that a larger image sensor allows a camera to capture images a at better quality

-places than a smaller image sensor camera could.
+places than a smaller image sensor camera can, has less noise (less

-The reason for this is because, for sensors with the same number of pixels on them, a larger sensor has a larger area for each pixel (actually it's called a photosite but I'll use pixel here).
+The reason for this is because, for sensors with the same number of pixels on them, a larger sensor has a larger area for each pixel (actually it's called a "photosite" but I'll use "pixel" in this article).
 A larger area area allows more units of light (photons) to hit each pixel during an exposure.
 It's similar to having a bigger net to capture fish, the larger the net means the greater the number of fish you might catch each time you use it.